US Star Pacific Wrecks Your donation today supports the next 15 years

 Wreckage

-The wreckage was found the day of the crash by members of the 126th Infantry Regiment at Natunga.
-Eight bodies were found in the wreckage.
-A supply parachute fouling the tail plane is believed to have caused the crash.
+That same day, the crash site was found east of Natunga by 126th Infantry Regiment soldiers in the vicinity.
+A supply parachute fouling the tail is believed to have caused the crash.

 "Upon arriving at Natunga, Lutjens noted that the salvage team pulled out 'mashed bodies' with one hand and enjoyed undamaged fruitcake it had found among the wreckage with the other."